Rajshahi: Public transport

-Cycle rickshaws and auto rickshaws are the main mode of transport within the city and metro area.
-Once there were plenty of Tomtom (horse driven cart) in the city, which are still found, but fewer in numbers.
+Auto rickshaws and charging rickshaws are the main modes of transport within the city and metro area.
+Once there was plenty of Tomtom (horse-driven cart) in the city, which are still found, but fewer in numbers.
 There are bus and minibus services in a limited number of routes, connecting suburban areas of the city.
-Plenty of rental car agencies operate within the city and metro area, where sedans, SUVs, and micro-buses are available to hire on an hourly or daily basis.
-Ride sharing services like Uber and Obhai also available in the city.
+Plenty of rental car agencies operate within the city and metro area, where sedans, SUVs, and micro-buses are available to hire hourly or daily.
+Ride-sharing services like Uber and Obhai are also available in the city.

 Healthcare

-The city has many government, private and NGO run hospitals.
-Rajshahi Medical College Hospital (RMCH) is a tertiary level public hospital with a teaching facility in graduate and postgraduate medical education.
+The city has many government, private and NGO-run hospitals.
+Rajshahi Medical College Hospital (RMCH) is a tertiary-level public hospital with a teaching facility for graduate and postgraduate medical education.
 There are two private medical college hospitals, and another two are under construction in the city.
-There are also a government run children's hospital, one chest hospital, a district level government hospital and a Christian missionary hospital within the city area.
+There is also a government-run children's hospital, one chest hospital, a district-level government hospital, and a Christian missionary hospital within the city area.